jessehouwing/actions-fundamentals/hol/02-My-first-action.md

         with:
           who-to-greet: '@jessehouwing'

-      - name: Output time set in the container
+      - name: Output set in the composite action
-        run: echo "The time was ${{ steps.hello-action.outputs.time }} when the action said hello"
+        run: echo "The random number was ${{ steps.hello-action.outputs.random-number }} when the action said hello"

 ```